workinprogress-ai/devenv/docs/Contributing.md

 ## Code quality

 Anyone contributing to this repository needs to think about quality, craftsmanship, and attention to detail.
-The code that is accepted by the team and merged to `master`.
-Therefore, `master` represents code that the team has accepted and owns.

 When a Pull Request is raised, it must have already passed review by the contributor themselves.
 (Unless it is a draft Pull Request, which is meant for discussion.)
 The contributor is responsible for putting forward code of high quality.
 Even details such as formatting and line breaks must be carefully aligned to standards.

 Although we raise PR's in good faith with our best efforts, nobody is perfect and no one can reach the level of quality on their own that the team can reach together.
 Therefore, the [review process](#reviews) is stringent.
 Once code is merged to `master`, the team takes responsibility for it and any consequences that may happen because of bugs or mistakes.
-The PR process is therefore not taken lightly.
+So everyone has the right to review code and to contribute toward it's quality.

 Code quality is guided by the [documented coding standards](./Coding-standards.md) but it is more than a set of rules.
 It results from a deep pride in the work we do, coupled by attention to detail and a passion for the art.